hashicorp/terraform-aws-consul/README.md

 * [examples](/examples): This folder contains examples of how to use the modules.
 * [test](/test): Automated tests for the modules and examples.

-Click on each of the folders above for its documentation.
+Click on each of the folders above for details.

 ## How do I contribute to this Blueprint?